Systems mapping

 When drawing connections you can also highlight feedback mechanisms that exist within the system.
 These loops show how changes or actions in one part of the system can loop back and affect other parts, creating dynamic behaviours, often in a cyclical manner.

-System mapping tool
+System Mapping tool

 Download system mapping tool